-- Limits associated with concentration and mismatches of cash flows and liquidity of the Bank's operations. - Liquidity Management Tools, called Structural Liquidity or Funding Table, are used to determine the Bank's structural liquidity position and enable its active management as an essential mechanism to ensure its assets' funding under optimal conditions permanently. - Early warning indicators are linked with concentration risks and as tools for detecting and anticipating potential liquidity stress situations and, if necessary, activating the Liquidity Contingency Plan.
+- Limits associated with concentration and mismatches of cash flows and liquidity of the Bank's operations. - Liquidity Management Tools, itemised as Structural Liquidity or Funding Table, are used to determine the Bank's structural liquidity position.
+They enable its active management and are an essential mechanism to ensure its assets' funding under optimal conditions permanently. - Early warning indicators are linked with concentration risks and are used as tools for detecting and anticipating potential liquidity stress situations and, if necessary, activating the Liquidity Contingency Plan.